-2.5.3.1 Sources of Income
+2.5.4.1 Sources of Income

-As shown in Table 2.2, subsistence agriculture is the main source of income for the rural poor and it accounts for 63.7 percent of income.
-Despite this, most agricultural production is home-consumed.
+As shown in table 2.2, subsistence agriculture is the main source of income for the rural poor and it accounts for 63.7 percent of income.
+Despite subsistence agriculture being the main source of income most it is consumed and not sold.
 Notably, income from agricultural sales is not the most important source of cash income in rural areas.
-The major source of cash income for Malawian households is wage income, which contributes about 13.0 percent of income for the rural poor.
-However, there is limited participation in the cash economy by the poor.
+The major source of cash income for Malawian households is wage income and it contributes about 13.0 percent of income.
+Therefore, there is limited participation in the cash economy by the poor.

-12 Malawi Government (2000) Malawi Demographic and Health Survey 2000
+3 Malawi Government (2000) Malawi Demographic and Health Survey 2000